College of Arts and Sciences

 - introduction to developmental and acquired communication disorders, basic clinical methods and up to 50 hours of clinical practicum

 - Scores on the general and writing section of the graduate record examination (GRE).
-A combined general score of 300 and a writing score of 4.0 is preferred.
+A combined general score of 300 and a writing score of 4.0 is preferred, not required.
+If you take the GRE more than once, then please know that the highest score of yours from each of the three categories -- verbal, quantitative, writing -- is what will be considered when reviewing your GRE scores.

 - Three written recommendations from individuals able to comment on the applicant's academic and clinical achievements and potential for successful graduate study.